Articles · · 3 min read

 Our free SCR Mural template

-To influence strategic decisions, start with our Situation Complication Resolution Canvas on Mural.
+To influence strategic decisions, start with our free templates on Mural.
 This template walks you through a step-by-step process to shape your rationale and argument in the love language your colleagues’ receive.